Asian-Style Baked Rockfish

 Instructions

-- Bake at 425 degrees for 30 minutes.
-Remove the top piece of foil and continue to cook, uncovered, for an additional 5-10 minutes or until fish flakes easily.
+- Bake for 30 minutes.
+Remove the top piece of foil and continue to cook, uncovered, for an additional 5 to 10 minutes or until the fish flakes easily.

-- Serve the fish immediately (use these serving tips) with sushi or brown rice, fresh lime wedges, soy sauce, cilantro, and crushed peanuts.
+- Serve immediately with sushi or brown rice, fresh lime wedges for squeezing, and additional soy sauce, cilantro, and crushed peanuts (if desired).

-Feel free to substitute with a larger or smaller fish and adjust cooking time accordingly–but allow roughly one pound or more of fish per serving.
+- Feel free to substitute with a larger or smaller fish and adjust cooking time accordingly.
+Allow roughly one pound or more of fish per serving.

 Sorry to hear you had such a tiring week, but if it makes you feel any better, I’d say that your new template looks gorgeous!